Trump Inauguration Sting Operation: Conservative Group Caught Trying To Pay Liberals To Riot

 “You think that it’s ok to pay people to commit crimes?
 Isn’t that what you do?
 You set people up that way?
 You offer them money to commit crimes?
 You know that’s illegal right?”

-According to Clayton, after being confronted with the potentially illegal nature of the sting-operation, Maass reportedly stated, ” I feel like I need a lawyer.”
+According to Clayton, after being confronted with the potentially illegal nature of the sting operation, Maass reportedly stated, ” I feel like I need a lawyer.”

 Explaining the success of the counter-strike operation, Clayton analyzed the strategy typically used by Project Veritas.